Plaza de la Reina: History

 The creation of the Plaza de la Reina begins with the Ecclesiastical confiscations of Mendizábal between 1835 and 1837.
 As a result of this seizure, the monastery of San José and the convent of Santa Tecla are demolished to create an opening for the Calle de la Paz.
 This results in a modest triangular plaza at the southern end of the current plaza.

-Over the early years of the 20th century several plans were drawn up to expand the plaza.
-In 1911 a plan was proposed by Federico Aymami that would extend a boulevard from the Puente de Real to the northeast corner of the current plaza.
+Through the 20th century, several plans were drawn up to expand the plaza.
+In 1911, a plan was proposed by Federico Aymami that would extend a boulevard from the Puente de Real to the northeast corner of the current plaza.
 This plan was never implemented.
-In 1928 Javier Goerlich proposed a plan that was similar to Ayamai, but focused on the south end of the current plaza and including the demolition of Santa Catalina church, but not the belfry.
+In 1928, Javier Goerlich proposed a plan that was similar to Ayamai, but focused on the south end of the current plaza and including the demolition of Santa Catalina Church, but not the belfry.
 This plan met opposition and again, nothing was done.
-In 1951 a contest was announced to draw up plans for an expansion and renovation of the plaza.
+In 1951, a contest was announced to draw up plans for an expansion and renovation of the plaza.
 Again, nothing was done, but demolition of buildings continued to open up the space with the final housing blocks demolished in 1963.

 In 1968, plans were accepted and work begun to build an underground parking garage in the plaza.
 This work was carried out by a private company under the direction of City Hall.
 The new plaza and parking garage were inaugurated in March 1970.